AnwarMohamed/meterpreter-darwin/README.md

 =====================

-You should be able to type `make` in the base directory, go make a sandwich, and come back to a working[1] meterpreter for Mac OS X and iOS
+You should be able to type `make` in the base directory, go make a sandwich, and come back to a working meterpreter for Mac OS X and iOS

 Testing